 Advanced surgical techniques used at Eye Surgeons of Indiana allow a fast, pain-free experience for most patients.
 An intravenous (IV) sedative is given for comfort throughout the procedure.
 In most cases, eye drops are the only form of anesthesia necessary.
 A board-certified anesthesiologist is present at every case.
 Most surgeries take only 10-15 minutes, although patients typically are at Surgical Care Center for approximately 2 hours the day of surgery.

-A rapid recovery of vision is expected in most patients after cataract surgery.
-Driving is restricted until the first post-operative office visit is completed (typically the day after surgery).
+A rapid recovery of vision is expected in most patients once our skilled cataract surgeons successfully perform the procedure.
+Driving is restricted until the first post-operative office visit is completed, which typically occurs the day after surgery.
 Strenuous activities are not recommended the day of the procedure.
 However, most regular daily activities, including reading, exercise, and work-related activities, are OK beginning the day after surgery.
 In most cases, prescription eye drops are used for about a month after surgery.

 Cataract surgery is permanent, and IOLs are designed to last a lifetime.
 While cataracts never return, approximately 30% of patients will develop some clouding of the capsule months to years after surgery.
 If this begins to affect vision, a simple, one-time laser treatment (YAG posterior capsulotomy) is generally recommended.
 An annual eye examination, usually performed by the referring eye doctor, is recommended after cataract surgery.